dereknovak/LS170-LS/study_guide.md

 ## Requests
 https://launchschool.com/books/http/read/making_requests

-- Every time that you enter a URL or click on a resource, your web browser (client) is making a request to its respective server.
+- Any time that you enter a URL or click on a resource, your web browser (client) is making a request to its respective server.

 ### HTTP Tool